vita-epfl/pose-action-recognition/README.md

 The poses are extracted with [OpenPifPaf](https://openpifpaf.github.io/intro.html).

-The model is inspired by [MonoLoco](https://github.com/vita-epfl/monoloco) and the heuristics are from [this work](https://github.com/charlesbvll/monoloco)
+The model is inspired by [MonoLoco](https://github.com/vita-epfl/monoloco) and the heuristics are from [this work](https://github.com/charlesbvll/monoloco).

-The code for TCG dataset is adopted from the [official repo](https://github.com/againerju/tcg_recognition).
+The code for TCG dataset is adopted from the keras implementation in the [official repo](https://github.com/againerju/tcg_recognition).